scrapy/scrapy/docs/topics/commands.rst

 * Syntax: ``scrapy list``
 * Requires project: *yes*

-List all :ref:`concrete spiders <abstract-and-concrete-spiders>` available in the current project.
+List all :ref:`spiders <topics-spiders>` available in the current project, excluding :ref:`base spiders <base-spiders>`.
 The output is one spider per line.

 Usage example::

     $ scrapy list
     spider1
     spider2

+Which spiders are listed depends on the configured :setting:`SPIDER_LOADER_CLASS`.

 .. command:: edit